arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Change user list socket events to only send updates to whoever requests them instead of broadcasting them to every user.

-// Done today

 Implement feature to log message changes throughout the session.
 Create component for the history of message changes.
 Add a toggle button to switch between showing messages or their log

+// Done today

+Enhance socket message handling
+- Add user to onlineUser list if not already present
+- Create component for text placeholders
+- Implement custom placeholder text for elements